 Do you want a restaurant dinner with a view of Sydney Harbour?

 If you like the idea of a slap-up meal with your fireworks, there is plenty on offer, but you will pay a pretty penny for it.
-Most of the waterfront restaurants around the city offer special menus for NYE and book out a few weeks in advance although not as early as many of the boats and the Gardens and ticketed park areas do.
+Most of the waterfront restaurants around the city offer special menus for NYE and you do need to make reservations well in advance although not as early as many ticketed areas.

-I would suggest if you have your heart set on a particular place and you have a small party of 2 or 3 book early as smaller tables seem to go first.
-Many require a deposit or sometimes full payment at time of booking.
-See the list of restaurants for NYE here
+I would suggest if you have your heart set on a particular place, and you have a small party of 2 or 4 book early as smaller tables seem to go first.
+Many restaurants require a deposit or sometimes full payment at time of booking.

 Would you prefer an event with music or a party atmosphere?